-Name Reason for the Grant Initial Value of the Grant Number of Performance Rights Vesting Condition Carmel Hourigan Sign on package \$500,000 155,617 Service; 50% of Performance Rights will convert to GPT securities for nil consideration on 1 September 2013.
+Name Reason for the Grant Initial Value of the Grant (based on fair value) Number of Performance Rights Vesting Condition Carmel Hourigan Sign on package \$500,000 155,617 Service: 50% of Performance Rights will convert to GPT securities for nil consideration on 1 September 2013.
 The remaining 50% will convert to GPT securities for nil consideration on 1 September 2014.